RobertxPearce/reionization-emulator/README.md

 # Reionization Emulator
-I’m using the Bridges-2 supercomputer at the Pittsburgh Supercomputing Center (PSC) to run reionization simulations.
+I’m using the Bridges-2 supercomputer at the Pittsburgh Supercomputing Center (PSC) to run reionization simulations under [Dr. Paul La Plante](https://plaplant.github.io/).
 These simulations produce kSZ (kinetic Sunyaev–Zel’dovich) maps, which I then analyze to extract the angular power spectrum (Cl) an important observable for studying the Epoch of Reionization.

 As part of this work, I’m building an emulator that can quickly predict the kSZ power spectrum from reionization model parameters.